 According to Collins, Honda has more than 105,000 new airbag inflators in stock around the country with another 30,000 arriving soon and claimed that Honda dealerships are repairing an average of 5000 vehicles per week with the capacity to double that at peak times.

-However, with models dating back to 2003, it has proven difficult to contact current owners as they may be a second or third owner.
+However, with models dating back to 2003, it has proven difficult to contact current owners as they may be a second or third owner of the vehicle.

-Honda has contacted the family of the deceased Sydney man, who has sent five official recall notifications but would not comment on whether the Japanese car maker has offered any form of compensation.
+Honda has contacted the family of the deceased Sydney man – who was sent five official recall notifications – but would not comment on whether the Japanese car maker has offered any form of compensation.